 If these complications do develop, and are left untreated, they can be fatal.

 An endoscopic retrograde cholangiopancreatography (ERCP) combines endoscopy and x-ray.
-It may be done to diagnose gallstones.
+It may also be done to diagnose gallstones.
 Certain stones can be removed during an ERCP exam.

 Keep in mind that gallstones that do not create symptoms are usually not treated.
 Once gallstones become symptomatic and are diagnosed, they can be treated in a number of ways.

 There are also nonsurgical methods available to treat gallstones.

-In oral dissolution therapy you would be asked to take medications made from bile acids to dissolve gallstones.
+With oral dissolution therapy, you would be asked to take medications made from bile acids to dissolve gallstones.
 Generally lasting anywhere from a few months to a few years, this therapy is usually only prescribed for those with very small, cholesterol-type gallstones.
 People that have larger gallstones often have recurring symptoms after this therapy.

 Contact dissolution therapy involves introducing and removing a gallstone-dissolving agent into the gallbladder through a catheter that is attached to a pump.
 Although there has been some success with this treatment, long-term safety and effectiveness of the chemicals used have not been established.

 Can you live without your gallbladder?
 Yes.
 The gallbladder simply functions as a storage area for bile.
 Without a gallbladder, bile simply drains directly into the small intestines from the liver at a steady rate all day.
 Some people may have softer and more frequent stools as a result.

 Persons with gallstones that are not causing symptoms need to carefully weigh the risks of gallbladder removal surgery against potential complications that could occur if the gallbladder is not removed.
 These complications include eventually developing a painful complication of gallstones.
 Talk with your doctor to learn more.